Antispasmodics vs. Painkillers: What's the Difference and When to Take Them

 A benefit of Hyoscine N-butylbromide (Buscopan®) is that it acts locally.
 By acting locally on the gut wall, it relaxes the smooth muscles of the belly, reducing painful contractions.

-Hyoscine N-butylbromide (Buscopan®) does not cross the blood-brain barrier, a permeable membrane that can let some molecules pass through the brain.
-Hyoscine N-butylbromide (Buscopan®) is effective at a local level because it binds to the receptors really well, and it is retained in the tissues of the gastrointestinal tract, kidneys12.
-This makes Hyoscine N-butylbromide (Buscopan®) efficient and tough on pain, while remaining gentle on the stomach12.
-It also means it won’t affect you in other areas of your body, or other ways, such as impairing your ability to drive.
+(Hyoscine N-butylbromide) Buscopan® does not cross the blood-brain barrier, a permeable membrane that can let some molecules pass through the brain.
+(Hyoscine N-butylbromide) Buscopan® is effective locally and is retained in the tissues of the gastrointestinal and urogenital tracts12.
+This makes (Hyoscine N-butylbromide) Buscopan® efficient and tough on pain, while remaining gentle on the stomach12.
+It also means it won’t affect you in other areas of your body, or other ways, such as impairing your driving ability.

 Hyoscine N-butylbromide (Buscopan®) is part of a class of antimuscarinics that are generally better tolerated than other antimuscarinics8.
 This is because they are less likely to cross the blood-brain barrier and are therefore unable to reach the central nervous system8, where they could cause unwanted side-effects.